When you've drafted your design, you then need to decide whether to create your page as a worksheet, a board, or a report page.

-Worksheets, as their name suggests, are where the real work happens.
-This is where you display large volumes of data for analysis and editing.
-Worksheets are where your analysts will drill down and examine the detail — the most granular level of the data.
-This is where you see the power of the data.
+Worksheets are where you display large volumes of data for analysis and editing.
+Worksheets enable your analysts to drill down and examine the granular detail.

-The Insights panel, to the right of the grid, provides the opportunity to add cards and quick links to other pages.
-If you update the data in the grid on a worksheet, the results display in the cards in the panel.
-See the impact of making a change, small or significant, immediately.
+In the Insights panel, to the right of the grid, you can add Quick links to other pages to aid navigation, and add cards for additional insights.
+If you update the data in the grid on a worksheet, the results display in the Insights panel.

 Boards provide high-level information at a glance.
 For example, a page of key metrics can guide your users to the next action they need to take, or highlight a trend that directs their response.

 - For an inventory app, you can use an image card to provide an image of each product so users can quickly identify with the product context.

 - For an app that tracks sales performance, use chart cards to track sales performance over time, or compare conversion across regions.